thanos-io/thanos/docs/components/receive.md

 # Receiver

 The `thanos receive` command implements the [Prometheus Remote Write API](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#remote_write).
-It builds on top of existing Prometheus TSDB and retains its usefulness while extending its functionality with long-term-storage, horizontal scalability, and downsampling.
+It builds on top of existing Prometheus TSDB and retains its usefulness while extending its functionality with long-term-storage, horizontal scalability, and down sampling.
 Prometheus instances are configured to continuously write metrics to it, and then Thanos Receive uploads TSDB blocks to an object storage bucket every 2 hours by default.
-Thanos Receive exposes the StoreAPI so that [Thanos Queriers](query.md) can query received metrics in real-time.
+Thanos Receive exposes the Store API so that [Thanos Queriers](query.md) can query received metrics in real-time.

 We recommend this component to users who can only push into a Thanos due to air-gapped, or egress only environments.
 Please note the [various pros and cons of pushing metrics](https://docs.google.com/document/d/1H47v7WfyKkSLMrR8_iku6u9VB73WrVzBHb2SB6dL9_g/edit#heading=h.2v27snv0lsur).

 Thanos Receive supports multi-tenancy by using labels.
-See [Multitenancy documentation here](../operating/multi-tenancy.md).
+See [Multi-tenancy documentation here](../operating/multi-tenancy.md).

 Thanos Receive supports ingesting [exemplars](https://github.com/OpenObservability/OpenMetrics/blob/main/specification/OpenMetrics.md#exemplars) via remote-write.
 By default, the exemplars are silently discarded as `--tsdb.max-exemplars` is set to `0`.
 To enable exemplars storage, set the `--tsdb.max-exemplars` flag to a non-zero value.
-It exposes the ExemplarsAPI so that the [Thanos Queriers](query.md) can query the stored exemplars.
+It exposes the Exemplars API so that the [Thanos Queriers](query.md) can query the stored exemplars.
 Take a look at the documentation for [exemplars storage in Prometheus](https://prometheus.io/docs/prometheus/latest/disabled_features/#exemplars-storage) to know more about it.

 For more information please check out [initial design proposal](../proposals-done/201812-thanos-remote-receive.md).
 For further information on tuning Prometheus Remote Write [see remote write tuning document](https://prometheus.io/docs/practices/remote_write/).